Examining the Growing Opioid Overuse Trend in Hawaii

 “For those who are on a prescribed opioid regimen, use of the lowest effective dose for the shortest duration of time is recommended, with subsequent transition to a non-opioid pain regimen if needed,” Bernhard says.

-“Alternative medications to replace opioids vary tremendously based upon the underlying condition being treated – many alternatives exist, however,” Della Lana adds.
+“Alternative medications to replace opioids vary tremendously based upon the underlying condition being treated – many alternatives exist, however,” Prentice adds.
 “Patients should seek medical advice from a doctor, therapist, psychologist or addiction specialist to find the treatment plan that works best for their individual needs.”

 Alternatives to opioids for the treatment of pain include non-opioid pain medications such as Tylenol, non-steroidal anti-inflammatories (Ibuprofen) and steroids.